Booking

 You can also review this link: https://www.linkedin.com/pulse/guide-doctors-patients-how-send-medical-cd-via-internet-posavec/

-During a Skype session, we will review your case history, medical imaging or bloodwork.
+During a virtual session, we will review your case history, medical imaging or bloodwork.
 I will ask you very specifically about your symptoms, their locations, triggers, etc. Although I cannot examine you physically, we tackle this by instructing you on how to perform certain tests or provocative movements yourself (eg. Spurling’s test (radiculopathy), Roos’ test (thoracic outlet syndrome), etc) while I watch.
 Sometimes, I may also instruct your friend or spouse to perform certain tests on you (eg. myotome tests for radiculopathy).
 The way I conduct my online consults work well and I have helped numerous patients online since 2017.
+Certain regions are more difficult to evaluate online, especially wrists and knees due to highly specific manual diagnostic techniques that cannot easily be reproduced by the patient nor replicated on guidance.
+Not impossible, but it tends to take longer to reach conclusive diagnostic certainty.

 Once we have narrowed down the diagnosis, or most likely differential diagnoses, you will be given homework that is done weekly / daily depending on what the actual issue is.
 The treatment can be postural, exercises, pharmacological, or referral for surgery.
 I may also refer you out for additional testing if necessary.